Near Cairo in Alexander County, Illinois — The American Midwest (Great Lakes)

 Erected 1964 by Illinois Department of Transportation and the Illinois State Historical Society.

 Location.
 36° 59.251′ N, 89° 9.02′ W. Marker is near Cairo, Illinois, in Alexander County.
 Marker is at the intersection of Washington Avenue (U.S. 60/62) and Fort Defiance Road, on the right when traveling north on Washington Avenue.
+Located at the entrance to Fort Defiance Park, in a parking area for the State Highway Patrol office.
 Touch for map.
-Located at the entrance to Fort Defiance Park, in a parking area for the State Highway Patrol office.
 Marker is in this post office area: Cairo IL 62914, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Lewis & Clark (within shouting distance of this marker); Historical Survey Marker (within shouting distance of this marker); Lewis and Clark in Illinois (within shouting distance of this marker); The Ohio River Bridge (about 400 feet away, measured in The Beginning of the Third Principal Meridian (approx. half a mile away); The Meeting of the Rivers (approx. 0.6 miles away); "Proceeding On" (approx. 0.6 miles away); Duncan Cannon (approx. 1.6 miles away).
+Lewis & Clark (within shouting distance of this marker); Historical Survey Marker Lewis and Clark in Illinois (within shouting distance of this marker); The Ohio River Bridge (about 400 feet away, measured in a direct line); The Beginning of the Third Principal Meridian (approx. half a mile away); The Meeting of the Rivers (approx. 0.6 miles away); "Proceeding On" (approx. 0.6 miles away); Duncan Cannon (approx. 1.6 miles away).
 Touch for a list and map of all markers in Cairo.